kumarsanu2002/Tech_Edge/README.md

   <img src="https://github.com/kumarsanu2002/Kumar_sanu-21BCS9785/blob/main/screenshots/Described%20photo.png"/>
 </p>

-Open any website in crome then go to extension and  click on + button then it will auto add that domain to track it.
+Open any website in chrome and then go to extension and  click on + button then it will auto add that domain to track it.

 When you add a website to your list, trackedge will automatically start a timer for it.
 Anytime your active tab is on one of these websites, the timer will continue.